userfrosting/learn/pages/19.recipes/04.custom-login-page/docs.md

 </div>
 ```

 Did you notice how the `login-logo` div is now inside the `login-box-body` and the image, from the *core* sprinkle, was added?
 Once you refresh the page, you should see the result:

 ![Custom login template](/images/custom-login.png)

->>>>>> You can also use the blocks definition to partially edit a template.
-See the [Extending Templates and Menus](/recipes/extending-template) recipe for more information.
+[notice=tip]You can also use the blocks definition to partially edit a template.
+See the [Extending Templates and Menus](/recipes/extending-template) recipe for more information.[/notice]

 ### Customizing the CSS